 However, incorporating remote employees into your traditional office requires deliberation, planning and, likely, some investment in technology.
 Here’s what you need to know to develop a successful offsite workforce.

-1. Define the work, expectations
+1. Define the work, expectations when hiring remote employees

 It’s important to recognize that not every job is suitable for remote work.